astropy/astropy-APEs/APE25.rst

    def f(x: int) -> float:

 indicates that ``x`` should be an ``int`` while the return value should be a ``float``.
-Python itself does not enforce type annotations at runtime, although type annotations can be enforced via data validation libraries such as Pydantic.
+Python does not enforce type annotations at runtime.
+However, type annotations can be enforced via data validation libraries such as Pydantic.

+A **static type checker** is a tool that statically analyzes Python code for type related errors.
+As an example, running ``ty check`` on a file containing the function

 indicates that ``x`` should be an ``int`` and the return value should be a ``float``.
 Type hints are not enforced by Python during runtime by